-The Insolvency Regulation, the Recast Regulation and the ratified UNCITRAL Convention are relevant (within their respective scopes of application) to territorial jurisdiction and cross-border insolvency requiring main proceedings in Greece and secondary proceedings outside Greece or vice versa.
+The Insolvency Regulation, the Recast Insolvency Regulation and the ratified UNCITRAL Model Law are relevant (within their respective scopes of application) to territorial jurisdiction and cross-border insolvency requiring main proceedings in Greece and secondary proceedings outside Greece, or vice versa.

-Furthermore, Law 3458/2006 transposes into Greek law EU Directive 2001/24/EC on the reorganisation and winding up of credit institutions with respect to relevant cross-border issues, and Law 4335/2015 transposes into Greek law EU Directive 2014/59/EU on recovery and resolution of credit institutions and investment firms (the Banks Recovery and Resolution Directive; BRRD).
+Furthermore, Law 3458/2006 transposes into Greek law EU Directive 2001/24/EC on the reorganisation and winding up of credit institutions with respect to relevant cross-border issues and Law 4335/2015 transposes into Greek law the BRRD.

-There is limited Greek court precedent concerning cross-border insolvency cases, and none of that precedent deals with matters that could be regarded as controversial in the context of the domestic legislation or of the above provisions that are relevant to cross-border insolvency.
+There is limited Greek court precedent concerning cross-border insolvency cases and none of that precedent deals with matters that could be regarded as controversial in the context of the domestic legislation or of the aforementioned provisions that are relevant to cross-border insolvency.

-There is market precedent to suggest that in the case of large corporates with activities in different jurisdictions various structures have been used or considered (by means of a change of place of registered office outside Greece or by cross-border corporate transformations) with a view to enabling the debtor and its creditors to achieve restructuring under foreign law, primarily in order to ensure successful completion within a shorter period and protect against uncertainties resulting from the recent enactment and subsequent amendments of the Bankruptcy Code.
-However, the most recent amendments of the Bankruptcy Code are in the right direction and may also prove helpful for the purposes of restructuring, including of large or medium corporates.
+There is market precedent to suggest that in the case of large corporates with activities in different jurisdictions, various structures have been used or considered (by means of a change of place of registered office outside Greece or by cross-border corporate transformations) with a view to enabling the debtor and its creditors to achieve restructuring under foreign law, primarily to ensure successful completion within a shorter period and protect against uncertainties resulting from the enactment and subsequent amendments of the Bankruptcy Code.
+However, the most recent amendments of the Bankruptcy Code are steps in the right direction and may also prove helpful for the purposes of restructuring, including of large or medium corporates.